+Course Objectives:

-Course Objectives: The objectives of the course are to introduce to the students:
+The objectives of the course is to introduce to the students:

-- The basics of French language to the students.
-It assumes that the students have minimal or no prior knowledge of the language. - To help them acquire skills in writing and speaking in French, comprehending written and spoken French. - The students are trained in order to introduce themselves and others, to carry out short conversation, to ask for simple information, to understand and write short and simple messages, to interact in a basic way. - The main focus of the students will be on real life language use, integration of French and francophone culture, & basic phrases aimed at the satisfaction of needs of concrete type. - During class time the students are expected to engage in group & pair work.
+- 1. The basics of French language to the students.
+It assumes that the students have minimal or no prior knowledge of the language. - 2.
+To help them acquire skills in writing and speaking in French, comprehending written and spoken French. - 3.
+The students are trained in order to introduce themselves and others, to carry out short conversation, to ask for simple information, to understand and write short and simple messages, to interact in a basic way. - 4.
+The main focus of the students will be on real life language use, integration of French and francophone culture, & basic phrases aimed at the satisfaction of needs of concrete type. - 5.
+During class time the students are expected to engage in group & pair work.

-Communicative skills: Greetings and Its Usage, asking for and giving personal information, how to ask and answer questions, how to talk over the phone, Exchange simple information on preference, feelings etc. Invite, accept, or refuse invitation, fix an appointment, Describe the weather, ask for/give explanations, Describe a person, an object, an event, a place.
+Communicative skills: Greetings and Its Usage, Asking for and giving personal information, How to ask and answer questions, How to talk over the phone, Exchange simple information on preference, feelings etc. Invite, accept, or refuse invitation, Fix an appointment, Describe the weather, Ask for/give explanations, Describe a person, an object, an event, a place.

-Grammar : Pronouns: Pronom sujets (Je/ Tu/II/Elle/Nous/Vous/IIs/Elles), Nouns: Genders, Articles: Definite article and Indefinite articles, Verbs: Regular verbs (-er, -irending) Irregularverbs (-re ending), Auxiliary verbs (avoir, être, aller).
+Grammar : Pronouns: Pronom sujets (Je/ Tu/II/Elle/Nous/Vous/IIs/Elles), Nouns: Genders, Articles: Definite article and Indefinite articles, Verbs: Regular verbs (-er, -ir ending) Irregular verbs (-re ending), Auxiliary verbs (avoir, être, aller).
 Adjective: Description, Adjective possessive, Simple Negation, Tense: Present, Future, Questions, Singular & plural.